-(d) It shall be the duty of the Select Committee on Standards and Conduct 1 to investigate any unauthorized disclosure of intelligence information by a Member, officer or employee of the Senate in violation of subsection (c) and to report to the Senate concerning any allegation which it finds to be substantiated.
+(d) It shall be the duty of the [Select Committee on Ethics] to investigate any unauthorized disclosure of intelligence information by a Member, officer or employee of the Senate in violation of subsection (c) and to report to the Senate concerning any allegation which it finds to be substantiated.

-(e) Upon the request of any person who is subject to any such investigation, the Select Committee on Standards and Conduct 1 shall release to such individual at the conclusion of its investigation a summary of its investigation together with its findings.
-If, at the conclusion of its investigation, the Select Committee on Standards and Conduct 1 determines that there has been a significant breach of confidentiality or unauthorized disclosure by a Member, officer, or employee of the Senate, it shall report its findings to the Senate and recommend appropriate action such as censure, removal from committee membership, or expulsion from the Senate, in the case of a Member, or removal from office or employment or punishment for contempt, in the case of an officer or employee.
+(e) Upon the request of any person who is subject to any such investigation, the [Select Committee on Ethics] shall release to such individual at the conclusion of its investigation a summary of its investigation together with its findings.
+If, at the conclusion of its investigation, the [Select Committee on Ethics] determines that there has been a significant breach of confidentiality or unauthorized disclosure by a Member, officer, or employee of the Senate, it shall report its findings to the Senate and recommend appropriate action such as censure, removal from committee membership, or expulsion from the Senate, in the case of a Member, or removal from officer or employee.